All Scriptures are taken from the 1901 American Standard Version unless otherwise noted.

 (1 Pe 3:22) – 22 who has gone into heaven and is at the right hand of God, with angels, authorities, and powers having been subjected to him.
 (ESV)

-To summarize, what Paul reveals to us here in this chapter is that Jesus is on His throne right now, ruling in His kingdom – the Church, which is a spiritual kingdom – and that He will return at the end of that reign to put an end to all rule and authority, to destroy all of His enemies (including death), to resurrect/rapture His people (and the unsaved), to judge mankind at the Great White Throne Judgment, and to deliver His kingdom to the Father.
+To summarize, what Paul reveals to us here in this chapter is that Jesus is on His throne right now, ruling in His kingdom – the Church, which is a spiritual kingdom – and that He will return at the end of that reign to put an end to all rule and authority, to destroy all of His enemies (including death), to resurrect/rapture His people (and the unsaved), to judge mankind at the Great White Throne Judgment, and to deliver or present His completed kingdom to His Father.

 It’s at that time that we are ushered into the Eternal Kingdom of the “New Heaven and New Earth and the New Jerusalem” (Rev 21:1-3; 2 Pe 1:11), and the unsaved into everlasting punishment (Rev 20:14-15).
 All these events happen at the same time.
 Or rather, they are different components of the same event.
 All of God’s plan for mankind culminates at the return of Christ.
 It’s the return of Christ that brings everything together and to a final end — which leads to our new beginning.